-Ivy Tech takes the prevention of domestic violence, dating violence, sexual assault, and stalking. seriously.
-It is a violation of college policy to engage in such activities.
-The college prohibits the crimes of domestic violence, dating violence, sexual assault, and stalking.
+Ivy Tech takes the prevention of domestic violence, dating violence, sexual assault, and stalking.

 Ivy Tech engages in comprehensive, intentional, and integrated programming.
 These initiatives, strategies, and campaigns are intended to end domestic violence, dating violence, sexual assault, and stalking.